GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

 3. Suricate Management

-This mode allows to retreive reports and related data directly from Suricate.
+This mode allows to retreive reports and related data directly from Suricate, using the Management API to get data.
+It requires enabling the Suricate Report mode as well.

 Set your account settings in `custom.py`: